sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

             .apply()
 ```

-As a result, saving and restoring the username is much simpler:
+As a result, saving and restoring the username becomes much simpler:

 ```kotlin
 usernameEditText.setText(username)